 Although Moltke thus further elaborated the principles of decisive battles and annihilation, which had become commonplace in the 1830s, by the end of his life he had developed doubts that a rapid decision would be possible under the conditions prevalent by the century's end.
 His mobilization plans written after 1871 contain many passages indicating his growing doubts about the prospects of achieving quick victories by annihilating opposing armies.
 Nevertheless, Moltke should receive credit or blame for the basic concept of annihilation, which some writers have wrongly attributed exclusively to Count Alfred von Schlieffen.
-28

 As a natural consequence of belief in the necessity of seeking a rapid and decisive battle, Moltke emphasized the offense over the defense, even though he fully recognized the advantages afforded the defender by modern firearms.
 In stressing the importance of mobile operations and conducting wars offensively, Moltke reversed Reyher's emphasis on using fortresses to defend railroads and other important installations.
 Not a system of fortresses, Moltke argued, but a mobile field army was the nation's best defense.
 Nevertheless, he never lost sight of Clausewitz's dictum that the defense was the stronger form of war.
 Both men favored the offensive, even though it was more difficult and more costly, because only the offensive offered prospects for a decision.
-Moltke's early writings in particular stressed the need for taking offensive action at all levels.
-On the content of the need for taking offensive action at all levels.
+Moltke's early writings in particular stresses the need for taking offensive action at all levels.